john-chapman/john-chapman.github.io/_posts/2016-12-01-compute-tips-1.md

 ![Thread-wise list partitioning](/images/list_threadwise.png)

 This is a textbook approach for solving 'embarrassingly parallel' problems.
 The memory access pattern is very suitable for code written to run on CPU cores, where typically each core (and therefore thread) gets its own L1 cache.
-In this case, accessing contiguous regions of memory within a thread is desirable - locality is good and avoids [false sharing](https://en.wikipedia.org/wiki/False_sharing).
+In this case, accessing a contiguous region of memory per-thread is desirable; intra-thread memory access locality is good and inter-thread cache conflicts ([false sharing](https://en.wikipedia.org/wiki/False_sharing)) are minimized.

-However, this pattern is not optimal for the GPU, where each thread in a group is typically accessing memory via a shared cache.
+However, this pattern is not optimal on the GPU, where each thread in a group is typically accessing memory via a shared cache.
 In this case it is preferable to have each thread in a group operate on the same region of memory as it's siblings:

 ![Group-wise list partitioning](/images/list_groupwise.png)